fif911/kubernetes-front-end-backend-example/README.md

+# Kubernetes frontend backend example

-# Simple containerized application with Kubernetes.
+Simple containerized application with Kubernetes.
 This is a **TodoList application** which has **backend, frontend and database** deployed using Kubernetes.

-As it is easier for TA to deploy application in microk8s, but we also wanted our application to be accessible in the public internet - **we created 2 versions of the application** (and the helm charts for these versions):
+This example can be deployed in GCP (Google Cloud Platform) and microk8s.

+### Project structure
-1) Microk8s version located in `k8s-microk8s` folder
+1) MicroK8s version located in `k8s-microk8s` folder
-2) And Google Cloud Platform (GCP) version located in `k8s-gcp` folder
+2) Google Cloud Platform (GCP) version located in `k8s-gcp` folder
-3) Helm charts in `k8s-microk8s-chart` folder are a proper helm charts and are highly is customizable
+3) Helm charts are located in  `k8s-microk8s-chart` and `k8s-gcp-chart` folders correspondingly
-4) Helm charts in `k8s-gcp-chart` folder is a lot simpler and are not customizable

-**You can find running website in Google Cloud Platform using links below**:
+**You can find running example website in Google Cloud Platform using links below**:

 * Frontend: http://www.k8s.codes/
 * Backend: http://www.k8s.codes/api